terraform-cisco-modules/terraform-intersight-iks/examples/infra_config_policy/README.md

-# Worker Profile
+# Infrastructure Provider for IKS

-This example creates a worker profile based on the information provided in the module.
+This example creates an Infrastructure Provider policy based on the information provided in the module.

 ## Usage